bodrick/awesome/TOPICS.md

 ## background-jobs

-*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
 *   [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in your .NET and .NET Core applications.
 No Windows Service or separate process required

 ## background-thread

-*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
 *   [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in your .NET and .NET Core applications.
 No Windows Service or separate process required

 ## background-worker

-*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
 *   [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in your .NET and .NET Core applications.
 No Windows Service or separate process required

 ## mailing

-*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!

 ## queue

-*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET Core micro-framework that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!

 ## component